 “Kristy!”
 He shouted yet again, standing at the corner of the road.

 The sun was about to rise.
 He knew that he could no longer stop her if he could not find her in time.
 Feeling defeated, he dropped down at the edge of the road, waiting for the inevitable to come upon him.
 A lump formed at his throat and a coldness filling his heart, he finally realized hope had deserted him.
-Putting his head into his hands, he tried to cover the grief stricken image his face displayed at that moment.
+Putting his head into his hands, he tried to cover the grief-stricken image his face displayed at that moment.
 Too late, he told himself silently.
-As if in mockery, a gust of wind blown by, teasing him of his missed chance.
+As if in mockery, a gust of windblown by, teasing him of his missed chance.

 “You’ve finally made your decision?”
 A familiar voice asked from a distance.

 Wanting to fool himself and letting his imagination taking over, he looked up to see Kristy standing across the path in a white dress with a peaceful smile on her face.
 The same one she wore when he first met her at the pier more than a year ago – though it had seemed so long.
-He leapt from his spot and ran toward her, embracing her, wishing it was real.
+He leaped from his spot and ran toward her, embracing her, wishing it was real.

 “Does this mean you choose me?”
 Kristy asked softly, hugging him back.

 Feeling the illusion finally passing with her touch and bringing him back into the reality of the situation, he knew he had to say it.
 He did not want to regret it.
-He did not want to lose her again – like he thought he did.
+He did not want to lose her again–like he thought he did.

-“Yes,” He muttered at last, tightening his grip on her.
+“Yes,” He muttered, at last, tightening his grip on her.